 “Then I will see you at dinner.
 It is time you get back to that foal and her mama.”

 “Yes, Sir.”
 He hugged his father again.
 “I’ve missed you so.”

 “I have missed you, too.
 Go now.
 Otuals are not idlers.”

-Those circles had been planted many years before his birth.
-However, for all of the accomplishments of the Fellowship, they kept few – if any – records.
+The Esthlani circles had been planted many years before his birth.
+However, for all the accomplishments of the Fellowship, they kept few – if any – records.
 It was not their way.
 They went where they were guided, acting as inspired.
 Thus, he knew the Lord would direct his steps… and that the journey would wend its way to his destination.
 Straight lines were for others, those who only considered their travel’s end.
-For a knight, traveling was its own reward, an opportunity to commune with J’shua Ha Mashiach, and to be open to whatever the God of Truth placed in their path.
+For a knight, traveling was its own reward, an opportunity to commune with J’shua Ha Mashiach, and to be open to whatever the God of Truth placed in his path.

 I suppose it is different for him than for me.
-When I was sent to High Castle for my apprenticeship, my father was dead.
-So, I did not miss him the same.
+When I was sent to High Castle for my apprenticeship, my father was dead, so I did not miss him the same.

 I don’t see any solution for it, though.
 Men must learn a trade or develop skills.
-The best time to start is at seven or eight when the mind is agile, and the body is not yet ready for the rigors of physical training.
+The best time to start is at seven or eight when the mind is agile, and the body not yet ready for the rigors of physical training.
 I will write more often, relating everything I would say to him if he was with me.
 It will have to be enough.

 “There’re postings on the outer wall of the Sheriff’s Office.”
 The man pointed.